Tinawang3290/Springboard-Data-Engineering-Track/Hadoop Mini Project/README.md

 Followed the below post to download and configure java, hadoop in terminal by using homebrew. https://towardsdatascience.com/installing-hadoop-on-a-mac-ec01c67b003c

+To check whether the directory has been set up correctly in the `hadoop-env.sh`, can run `echo $HADOOP_OPTS`

 ### 2. Create Mapper and Reducer
 Once the data.csv file is downloaded, move it to the disired directory: